Why chasing twitter's approval doesn't work

 Experiential projection

-People are actually terrible at telling how they will feel about something they haven’t experienced.
-This seems like a pretty obvious thing to say, but it goes wrong easily, because researchers often tend to treat “how a player feels about something they’ve experienced” the same as “how they think they might feel about something new”.
+Turns out, people are terrible at telling how they’ll feel about something they haven’t experienced.
+This seems like a pretty obvious thing to say, but it goes wrong easily, because researchers often tend to treat a question about “how a player feels about something they’ve experienced” the same as “how they think they might feel about something new”.

-This is a trap, because people who are offered a new option often fixate on what they would be losing from the old option they HAVE experienced, and because they haven’t experienced the benefits, they can’t actually place those two as equal.
-Those kinds of questions are great research for discovering what players are afraid of.
+This is a trap, because people who are offered a new option often fixate on what they would be losing if the old option went away, and because they haven’t experienced the benefits of the new one yet, they can’t actually place those two as equal.
+Those kinds of questions are great research for discovering what players are afraid of, not what they actually want.
 The classic case of this is The Guy Who Tried To Ruin Halo 2.

 It’s staggeringly easy to completely misinterpret what players are telling you if you’re not paying close to attention to the conditions under which you’ve asked.